 Assessing the right CBD oil for neuropathy dosage is tricky.
 As for how to use CBD oil for neuropathy, there are several options.
-Softgel capsules are ideal for those who don’t like the taste of CBD oil.
-You may also consider a CBD cream to rub on a specific painful area.
+Softgel capsules are ideal for those who don’t like the taste of CBD oil, and you may also consider a CBD cream to rub on a specific painful area.
 Begin with a small dose to see how your body responds, and increase until you believe there is a positive effect.

 Final Thoughts on CBD for Neuropathy

-That said, research into CBD oil for neuropathy has yet to find the mechanism by which CBD can modulate or relieve pain.
-We know that THC’s intoxicating effect influences sense perception and mood.
-It could ‘distract’ users from the pain of peripheral neuropathy.
+That said, research into CBD oil for neuropathy has yet to find tangible results for CBD modulating the pain caused.
+We know that THC’s intoxicating effect influences sense perception and mood, and it could ‘distract’ users from the pain of peripheral neuropathy.
 Alas, we can’t say the same for CBD.